 Chocolate Crinkle Cookies

 - 1 cup granulated sugar

 - 1 teaspoon vanilla extract

 - 1 cup all-purpose flour

 - 1/4 cup powdered sugar

-- Preheat you oven to 350 degrees.
+- Preheat the oven to 350 degrees.
 Line two baking trays with parchment paper and set aside.

-- Scoop heaping tablespoon portions into your powdered sugar.
-Roll until covered completely and place 2" apart on your prepared baking trays.
+- Scoop heaping tablespoon portions into the powdered sugar.
+Roll until covered completely and place 2" apart on the prepared baking trays.